Bob's been retired from the CIA for ten years now. Once a top agent, he lives in his cabin and spends his time fishing.

 - Neil Shaw (Wesley Snipes) accessed an emergency stash of I.D. and money in the movie The Art of War.
 It was hidden behind a mirror in the apartment of the one comrade who didn't betray him.

-- In Men In Black 2, J and K access an emergency stash of weapons after the MiB HQ is in Lock Down.
+- In Men in Black II, J and K access an emergency stash of weapons after the MiB HQ is in Lock Down.
 The people who live where the weapons are stored have no idea they are there.

 - In The Bourne Identity, Jason Bourne wakes up with no memories, and the only information he's carrying is an address and a long number.
 Following them leads him to a bank account and an emergency stash that he doesn't remember having.